 The Black Arts Movement & Literary Activist Period

 I threw myself into the Black Arts Movement in 1968; three years after BAM began with the publication of my first collection of anti-drug poetry, Dope Hustler’s Jazz.
 The Black Arts Movement is known as the most important event certainly in African American literature, and perhaps, even overall American literature, in modern times.
-It came about after the death of Malcolm X when Beat Movement poet, author, and editor LeRoi Jones moved to Harlem, changed his name and established the Harlem Repertory Theater; an event that garnered movements across the country that developed into the esthetic arm of the Black Power Movement.
+It came about after the death of Malcolm X when Beat Movement poet, author, and editor LeRoi Jones moved to Harlem, changed his name and established the Harlem Repertory Theater; an event that garnered movements across the country that developed into the aesthetic arm of the Black Power Movement.